Sustainability

 Since its establishment in 2009, The Bank of East Asia Charitable Foundation (BEA Foundation) has partnered with various non-governmental organisations to develop programmes in support of education and to help alleviate the burdens of underprivileged members of society.

-Palliative Care for the Elderly Programme
+The "Palliative Care for the Elderly" Programme

-With the theme of "Golden Adventures", the fifth phase of the Programme (running from 2023 to 2026) goes beyond enhancing the wellbeing of older adults in end-of-life care.
-It promotes volunteer participation and holistic elderly care, while encouraging retirees and seniors to proactively manage their finances, health, interests, and goals as they navigate the second half of life.
+With the theme of "Golden Adventures", the fifth phase of the Programme (running from 2023 to 2026) also promotes volunteer participation and holistic elderly care, while encouraging retirees and seniors to proactively manage their finances, health, interests, and goals as they navigate the second half of life.
+Over the past 15 years, the Programme has:

-Financial Literacy Carnival
+Promoting Financial Literacy and Inclusion

 Chinese Mainland